12 Journalists Have Been Killed In Mexico This Year, The World's Highest Toll

 Last month, the president took exception to a question from a reporter with Proceso magazine and launched into a long response about the role of the media.
 "Proceso has not behaved well with us," López Obrador said.

-The reporter Arturo Rodríguez interrupted the president to respond: "The role of the press is not to behave well with anyone president, but to inform," he said.
+The reporter Arturo Rodríguez interrupted the president to respond: "The role of the press is not to behave well with any one president, but to inform," he said.

 The president often criticizes the media, calling it conservative, out of touch or fifí, slang for elite.